-- 5 cups cooked rice, warm or at room temperature (white, brown, wild rice or a combination!)
+- 5 cups cooked rice, warm or at room temperature (white, brown, wild rice or a combination)

 - 2 teaspoons salt

-- 1 (15-oz.) can black beans, drained and rinsed
+- 1 (15-ounce) can black beans, drained and rinsed

-- 1 (15-oz.) can pinto beans, drained and rinsed
+- 1 (15-ounce) can pinto beans, drained and rinsed

-- 2 cups cooked, cubed chicken
+- 2 cups cooked cubed chicken

-- 1 (12-oz.) can corn, drained
+- 1 (12-ounce) can corn, drained

 - 4 green onions, chopped

-- 1/4 cup fresh lime juice
+- ¼ cup fresh lime juice

 - 2 tablespoons red wine vinegar